maratik123/biobots/README.md

    project.
 4. Open `http://127.0.0.1:8080/index.html` in a browser.

-You can test the template app at <https://maratik123.github.io/biobots/>.
+You can test this app at <https://maratik123.github.io/biobots/>.